 Join the USC Law and Global Health Collaboration on October 10th for an evidence-based discussion lead by David Kaye, who will present on media censorship, fake news, and the implications for law and health.

 The Law and Global Health Collaboration kickstarts this year’s series exploring the implications of the Trump administration’s policies on select law and health topics.
 Please join us on Sept.
 12, 2017 as Parveen Parmar leads an evidence-based discussion on the effects of policy changes implemented by the Trump administration.

-The Southern California Division and Southern California Regional Council of Organizations will host the 10th Annual West Coast Global Forum Sept.
+The Southern California Division and Southern California Regional Council of Organizations hosted the 10th Annual West Coast Global Forum Sept.
 25 to present the 2017 Global Citizen Awards.
-The award recognizes individuals and organizations committed to making a difference in the health, human rights and quality of life of all people locally and globally. … Continue reading 09/25/17 – 10th Annual West Coast Global Forum
+The award recognizes individuals and organizations committed to making a difference in the health, human rights and quality of life of all people locally and globally.
+Recipients … Continue reading 09/25/17 – 10th Annual West Coast Global Forum

 Continuing the Law & Global Health Collaboration’s exploration of new and emerging issues at the intersection of law and global health, this session focused on the work of early-career researchers.